Embassy of India

 3. The first President of Turkmenistan H.E.
 Mr. Saparmurat Niyazov paid official visits to New Delhi in 1992 and 1997.
 The then Prime Minister of India Shri PV Narasimha Rao visited Ashgabat in September 1995.
 The then Vice President of India Shri Mohammed Hamid Ansari paid an official visit to Turkmenistan (Ashgabat and Mary) in 2008.
 The then President of Turkmenistan H.E.
 Mr. Gurbanguly Berdimuhamedov visited New Delhi in May 2010.
 Prime Minister Shri Narendra Modi paid an official visit to Ashgabat in July 2015, as part of his Central Asia tour.
-During the visit, Prime Minister had inaugurated the first ever “Yoga and Traditional Medicine Centre” in Ashgabat and also unveiled the bust of Mahatma Gandhi.
+During the visit, Prime Minister had inaugurated the “Yoga and Traditional Medicine Centre” in Ashgabat and also unveiled the bust of Mahatma Gandhi.
 Bilateral MoUs for cooperation in the fields of Chemicals, Science & Technology, Tourism, Yoga & Ayurveda, Defence and Sports were signed during the visit.
 The then Vice President of India Shri Mohammed Hamid Ansari paid an official visit to Turkmenistan again on 12 December 2015, to take part in the celebrations of the 20th anniversary of “Permanent Neutrality” of Turkmenistan.
 He also took part in the ground-breaking ceremony of the Turkmenistan-Afghanistan-Pakistan-India (TAPI) gas pipeline project in Mary on 13 December 2015.
 The then Minister of State for External Affairs of India Shri M.J.
-Akbar took part in the 25th Session of Steering Committee on Implementation of TAPI Pipeline project held in Mary (Turkmenistan) on 22 February 2018.
-He also took part in the ground-breaking ceremony of the TAPI gas pipeline project in Serhetabad (Turkmenistan).
-The then President of India Shri Ram Nath Kovind was the first Indian President to visit Ashgabat in April 2022.
-He was also the first foreign Head of State to visit Turkmenistan, after the election of H.E.
-Mr. Serdar Berdimuhamedov as the President of Turkmenistan.
+Akbar took part in the 25th Session of Steering Committee on Implementation of TAPI Pipeline project held in Mary on 22 February 2018.
+He also took part in the ground-breaking ceremony of the TAPI gas pipeline project in Serhetabat.
+The then President of India Shri Ram Nath Kovind was the first Indian Head of State to visit Ashgabat in April 2022.
 MoUs for cooperation in the fields of finance, disaster management, culture and arts as well as youth affairs were signed during the visit.
-An “India Corner” at the Institute of International Relations under the Ministry of Foreign Affairs of Turkmenistan was also inaugurated during the visit
+An “India Corner” at the Institute of International Relations under the Ministry of Foreign Affairs of Turkmenistan was also inaugurated during the visit.

 4. Foreign Minister of Turkmenistan H.E.
 Mr. Rashid Meredov took part in the 4th India-Central Asia Dialogue, chaired by the External Affairs Minister (EAM) Dr. S. Jaishankar in New Delhi on 5-6 June 2025.
 On the side lines, he had a bilateral meeting with EAM and also paid a joint courtesy call along with the Foreign Ministers of other Central Asian countries on Prime Minister Shri Narendra Modi.
 He had earlier met EAM in New York (US) in September 2024 on the side lines of 79th UN General Assembly.
+Minister of Trade and Foreign Economic Relations of Turkmenistan Mr. Nazar Agahanov visited India and met Minister of State for Commerce and Industry Shri Jitin Prasada on 24 July 2025.
 Deputy Minister of Trade and Foreign Economic Relations of Turkmenistan Mr. Kerimberdi Gurbanov took part in the 30th CII Partnership Summit held on 14-15 November 2025 in Visakhapatnam (Andhra Pradesh).
-Executive Secretary of the National Commission of Turkmenistan for UNESCO Mrs. Chinar Rustamova took part in 4th meeting of the UNESCO World Heritage Committee held in New Delhi on in July 2024.
-Deputy Minister of Foreign Affairs of Turkmenistan Mr. Ahmed Gurbanov attended the Foreign Ministers’ Session of the 3rd Voice of the Global South Summit chaired by EAM Dr. S. Jaishankar on 17 August 2024 while the Chairman of the State Concern “Turkmengaz”, Mr. Maksat Babayev took part in the Energy Ministers’ Session.
+Executive Secretary of the National Commission of Turkmenistan for UNESCO Mrs. Chynar Rustamova took part in 4th meeting of the UNESCO World Heritage Committee held in New Delhi on in July 2024.
+Deputy Minister of Foreign Affairs of Turkmenistan Mr. Ahmed Gurbanov attended the Foreign Ministers’ Session of the 3rd Voice of the Global South Summit chaired by EAM Dr. S. Jaishankar in virtual format on 17 August 2024 while the Chairman of the State Concern “Turkmengaz”, Mr. Maksat Babayev took part in the Energy Ministers’ Session.
 The then Deputy Chairman of Cabinet Ministers for Health, Science & Technology, and Education Mr. Nurmuhammet Amannepesov participated in the 1st Voice of the Global South Summit hosted by India in the virtual format in January 2023.
 The then Secretary of State Security Council of Turkmenistan Mr. Charymyrat Amanov participated in the ‘Regional Security Dialogue on Afghanistan’ chaired by the National Security Adviser Shri Ajit Doval in New Delhi in November 2021.
 Foreign Minister Rashid Meredov attended the 6th Ministerial Conference "Heart of Asia - Istanbul Process" held in Amritsar (India) in December 2016.
 He also visited New Delhi in February 2020 (on transit) and December 2021 (3rd India-Central Asia Dialogue).
 The then External Affairs Minister Smt.
-Sushma Swaraj paid a visit to Ashgabat from 7-9 April 2015 to co-chair the 5th meeting of IGC with her Turkmen counterpart H.E.
-Mr. Rashid Meredov.
+Sushma Swaraj paid a visit to Ashgabat from 7-9 April 2015 to co-chair the 5th meeting of IGC with her Turkmen counterpart Mr. Rashid Meredov.
 She called on the then President of Turkmenistan H.E.
 Mr. Gurbanguly Berdimuhamedov during the visit.
-She visited Ashgabat again in October 2015, August 2018 and September 2018 (transit visits) and had bilateral meetings with the Foreign Minister of Turkmenistan H.E.
-Mr. Rashid Meredov.
+She visited Ashgabat again in October 2015, August 2018 and September 2018 (transit visits) and had bilateral meetings with the Foreign Minister of Turkmenistan Mr. Rashid Meredov.
+The 5th round of India-Turkmenistan Foreign Office Consultations co-chaired by Secretary (West), MEA and Deputy Foreign Minister of Turkmenistan was held in Ashgabat on 21 January 2026.
+Secretary (West) paid a courtesy call on Foreign Minister Mr. Rashid Meredov and also took part in the inauguration of a “Hindi Corner” and “Ayurveda Chamber” at the Azadi Institute of World Languages and the Turkmen State Medical University in Ashgabat respectively.
 (List of Bilateral High-Level Visits are at the Annexure).

 5. India and Turkmenistan cooperate closely under the framework of the United Nations.
 Turkmenistan supports India’s permanent membership in a reformed and expanded UN Security Council while India extends its support for the policy of “Permanent Neutrality” of Turkmenistan.
 Turkmenistan has been supporting the candidature of India in the elections of various UN bodies.
 In September 2024, the UN General Assembly had adopted a resolution jointly initiated by India and Turkmenistan on annual holding of the “UN Friendship Games”.

 6. India and Turkmenistan also interact with each other closely under the framework of the India-Central Asia Dialogue.
 The then President of Turkmenistan H.E.
-Mr. Gurbanguly Berdimuhamedov took part in the 1st India-Central Asia Summit held in the virtual format on 27 January 2021, under the chairmanship of Hon’ble Prime Minister Shri Narendra Modi.
+Mr. Gurbanguly Berdimuhamedov took part in the 1st India-Central Asia Summit held in the virtual format on 27 January 2021, under the chairmanship of Prime Minister Shri Narendra Modi.
 A Turkmen delegation led by the Chairman of the Chamber of Commerce & Industry of Turkmenistan Mr. Mergen Gurdov participated in the India-Central Asia Business Council meeting, jointly organized by the Federation of Indian Chambers of Commerce and Industry (FICCI) and the Ministry of External Affairs of India in New Delhi on 5 June 2025.
 Turkmenistan participated in the 1st India-Central Asia Culture Ministers meeting (held virtually in April 2023), Joint Working Group on Afghanistan (held in New Delhi in March 2023), and Joint Working Group on Chabahar Port (held in Mumbai in April 2023).
-Turkmenistan also sent 20-member youth delegations to participate in the 2nd and 3rd editions of the “Central Asia Youth Delegation Programme” in India in March 2024 and March 2025 respectively.
+Turkmenistan also sent 20-member youth delegations to participate in the 2nd, 3rd and 4th editions of the “Central Asia Youth Delegation Programme” in India in March 2024, March 2025 and March 2026 respectively.
 A 4-member Turkmen media delegation visited India (New Delhi and Bengaluru) in April 2019, as part of the “Familiarization Visit for the Journalists from Central Asia”.
+A 3-member media delegation visited India in December 2025 as part of the “Familiarization Visit for the Central Asian Media Editors/Journalists”.

 (in US$ million)